SubμTrack

 Short description

-Using the methods developed and validated in WP 2, real scenarios are first simulated with reference particles in laboratory wastewater treatment plants at the partner LfU to analyse the fate of the particles within the system.
-Parallel to this, investigations will be carried out at various measuring points in real wastewater treatment plants.
-Water samples are certified by IUTA for micropollutants.
-The aim is to extend the existing sampling technologies to micropollutants.
-Finally, together with the other partners of the project and based on the expected results, a process-related evaluation will be carried out.
+Using the methods developed and validated in WP 2, real scenarios were first simulated with reference particles in laboratory wastewater treatment plants at the partner LfU to analyse the fate of the particles within the system.
+Parallel to this, investigations were carried out at various measuring points in real wastewater treatment plants.
+Water samples were certified by IUTA for micropollutants.
+The aim was to extend the existing sampling technologies to micropollutants.
+Finally, together with the other partners of the project and based on the expected results, a process-related evaluation was carried out.

 WP 5 Impact on aquatic environment and human health